cvergnes/public/storytelling_with_data.md

 Every good story has : setup, conflict and resolution : 3 act structure

 Facts persuade people by their head.

+Tactics to make sure your story is clear : horizontal logic (just read titles, mix action titles with descriptive titles), vertical logic (all information on a given slide are self enforcing)